 There are no NPDES permitted non-stormwater discharges or unpermitted outfalls associated with the facility.
 Potential sources of non-stormwater discharges at the facility include the testing of fire hydrants in the area.
-There are no discharges of water from any shop equipment to sewer drains inside the building.
+All wastewater drainage within the building discharges to the Sanitary Waste Water Sewer System (SWWS).